Common Modular Platform

-The Common Modular Platform (CMP) is a modular car platform which is jointly developed and used by French car manufacturer PSA Group (merged into Stellantis since 2021) and Chinese car manufacturer Dongfeng.
-It debuted in 2018 with the release of the DS 3 (formerly DS 3 Crossback), the platform is mainly used by B-segment (supermini or subcompact) vehicles along with some entry level C-segment vehicles.
-For larger cars from the C-segment above, PSA/Stellantis uses the Efficient Modular Platform (EMP2).
+The Common Modular Platform (CMP), also known as EMP1, is a modular car platform which is jointly developed and used by French car manufacturer PSA, now Stellantis, and Chinese car manufacturer Dongfeng.
+It debuted in 2018 with the release of the DS 3 Crossback, the platform is mainly used by B-segment (supermini or subcompact) vehicles along with some entry level C-segment vehicles.
+For larger cars from the C-segment above, PSA uses the Efficient Modular Platform (EMP2).

 The CMP offers a high level of modularity with a choice of two track widths, three wheelbase lengths, three rear modules and the capability to offer several wheel diameters, allowing engineers and designers to introduce a broad range of body styles, from hatchbacks and saloons to SUVs.
 It has been extended for battery-electric vehicles as e-CMP and e-CMP2.

 History

 PSA and Dongfeng agreed to begin developing the new platform in March 2014.
 In 2015, it was reported that both PSA and Dongfeng would spend on the platform project with 60 percent of the expenditure committed by PSA, with the remaining 40 percent from Dongfeng.
 A team of Dongfeng engineers was part of the project team based at PSA's main R&D centre in Velizy, south of Paris.

 PSA and Dongfeng also announced their collaboration on the design for e-CMP, an all-electric platform extending their work on CMP. e-CMP had a targeted range of 450 km with charging speeds replenishing range at up to 12 km per minute.
 The first e-CMP vehicles were scheduled to release in 2019.